Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation/com.unity.formats.fbx.md

     ModelExporter.ExportObjects(filePath, objects);

     // ModelExporter.ExportObject can be used instead of
-    // ModelExporter.ExportObjects to export a single game object (and its children) }
+    // ModelExporter.ExportObjects to export a single game object }
 ```